Girasolar

+In 2006, International Power Group, Ltd. agreed to acquire 51% of GiraSolar.
+From 2011 on, the company increasingly shifted its activities toward the Turkish PV market.

 Operations

 Europe

 GiraSolar's primary emphasis is on the European market.
 Through its subsidiary, GiraSolar-Germany, the company has engaged in a variety of projects throughout Germany, Italy, the Czech Republic, and several other countries.
 It also has been active in the French solar market and that of Romania.

 Turkey

 The company's Turkish subsidiary, GiraSolar Turkey, has installed hybrid power stations in Turkey and is a founding member of the Turkish “Formation of National PV Technology Platform" project.
 Examples of such hybrid power stations include a 33 kW tri-hybrid power station installed at Kızılada – Fethiye, a 2009 project in Çeşme – İzmir and a 6.4 kWp, 2010 off-grid pv system in Korkuteli-Antalya.
 Another project in Turkey comprised a 10 kWp, 2009 grid-tied installation on a Schneider Electric Co. building at Manisa.
 Additionally, GiraSolar has told the Hürriyet Daily News & Economic Review during a Dutch business mission event in Istanbul that the company is holding talks with a Turkish energy partner about the possibility of building a 100 MW solar power station in southern Turkey.
 Subsequently, further details about the proposed solar station were revealed in interview conducted by the Jerusalem Post If completed, this project will become Europe's largest solar plant.
 GiraSolar also reported that it planned to manufacture the solar panels in Turkey rather than import them.